Located in Santa Cruz, CA.

 42) K&N Lifetime Air Filter.

-43) Main battery and secondary battery bought new in
+43) Main battery bought new in

 44) Adjustable Steering Wheel